ifiecas/timeshift/README.md

 ![TimeShift Screenshot](https://i.postimg.cc/qvswc8Zn/Screenshot-2025-05-11-at-4-44-47-pm.png)

-**TimeShift** is an AI-powered web app that lets users explore how job roles and skills have evolved over the last three decades.
-Built with Streamlit and powered by Azure AI Foundry, it’s inspired by Morgan Housel’s *Same As Ever* — highlighting how humans constantly pursue efficiency even as the world changes.
+**TimeShift** is an AI-powered platform that visualizes how careers and skills have evolved over three decades.
+Built with Streamlit and Azure AI Foundry, this tool reveals a timeless insight inspired by Morgan Housel's Same As Ever: while job requirements constantly change, our human drive to make work more efficient remains the same.

 ---